MEng Civil Engineering (Enterprise) / Overview

 - How to apply

-- Accredited by the Joint Board of Moderators
+- Your course is accredited by the Joint Board of Moderators

-- Industry-supervised realistic group design projects in final year
+- Undertake an industry-supervised realistic group design projects in your final year

-- Business School topics studied (one unit per year on average) introducing concepts in business, finance and entrepreneurship
+- You will study Business School topics (one unit per year on average)

 The exact cost and dates of the trip are confirmed at the start of your second year.